ULStats/MA4128Assessment-2018/SeanONeill-D3-DataVisualization.md

 In 2011, the development of Protovis was stopped to focus on a new project, D3.js.
 Informed by experiences with Protovis, Bostock, along with Heer and Ogievetsky, developed D3.js to provide a more expressive framework that, at the same time, focuses on web standards and provides improved performance.

 ## Technical principles
+Embedded within an HTML webpage, the JavaScript D3.js library uses pre-built JavaScript functions to select elements, create SVG objects, style them, or add transitions, dynamic effects or tooltips to them.
+These objects can also be widely styled using CSS.
+Large datasets can be easily bound to SVG objects using simple D3.js functions to generate rich text/graphic charts and diagrams.
+The data can be in various formats, most commonly JSON, comma-separated values (CSV) or geoJSON, but, if required, JavaScript functions can be written to read other data formats.

 #### references